Real Estate in Edinburgh, Scotland

 What is a typical expat home or apartment like in Edinburgh?

 "A typical expat home or apartment in Edinburgh, is often located in the city center or in popular residential areas such as Leith, Stockbridge, or Morningside.
 These homes are usually within walking distance to local amenities, including shops, restaurants, and public transportation.
 The apartments, often referred to as 'flats' in Scotland, are typically part of traditional Georgian or Victorian terraced buildings, featuring high ceilings, large windows, and period features such as ornate cornicing and fireplaces.
 They usually have a living room, one or two bedrooms, a kitchen, and a bathroom.
 Some may also have a small study or a spare room.
 Homes are generally more spacious, often semi-detached or detached, with a garden.
 They may have multiple bedrooms and bathrooms, a larger kitchen, and possibly a garage.
 Both flats and houses in Edinburgh are typically furnished to a high standard, with modern appliances and comfortable furniture.
 They often have central heating, and some may also have a fireplace.
 Despite the traditional exterior, many expat homes in Edinburgh have been renovated to include modern conveniences such as fitted kitchens, updated bathrooms, and energy-efficient windows.
 However, they still retain their original charm and character, offering a unique blend of old and new.
 In terms of decor, it varies widely depending on the owner's taste, but it's common to see a mix of contemporary and traditional Scottish elements.
 This could include tartan fabrics, wooden furniture, and artwork featuring Scottish landscapes or landmarks.
-Finally, given Edinburgh's hilly terrain, many homes and apartments offer stunning views of the city's iconic landmarks, such as Edinburgh Castle, Arthur's Seat, or the Firth of Forth," remarked one foreigner who made the move to Edinburgh.
+Finally, given Edinburgh's hilly terrain, many homes and apartments offer stunning views of the city's iconic landmarks, such as Edinburgh Castle, Arthur's Seat, or the Firth of Forth," remarked one member in Edinburgh.

 What is the average cost of housing in Edinburgh?